 Registration fees include all course materials and most meals, unless otherwise specified.
 All participants are responsible for their own travel and lodging costs and arrangements for in-person events.
 For events that are hosted at the Highseas Conference Center in Bar Harbor, there is an optional lodging fee that is separate from the registration fee.

 When is payment due?

-Payment for registration can be deferred to 2 weeks after registration or 45 days from the start of a course, whichever comes first.
+Payment for registration can be deferred to 45 days from the start of a course.
 For applicants, payment is due 2 weeks from the registration acceptance date or 45 days from the start of a course, whichever comes first.
 If paying by credit card, a hold will be placed to reserve your spot.
 Your card will not be charged until or unless the event is confirmed.
 Some events may require partial payment of 50% at the time of registration.
 Please see the event webpage for additional details on registration.

 Can I register for a course or workshop as a Jackson Laboratory employee?

 Employees of The Jackson Laboratory are allowed to apply to attend or register for a select number of our courses.
 This will be indicated by a separate registration portal in the “Registration” section on the event website.